 The programme enables sugar beet growers, agronomists and researchers to work together or individually to find out how best to improve sugar beet yields and share best practice to contribute to the future success of the UK sugar beet crop.

 - In the UK sugar beet crops have produced 145 tonnes per hectare but the average is less than half of this.

-- Competing and showing how the winning crops are grown will define the differences in best practice versus average practice providing the information advisors and growers need to make a step change towards higher yields.
+- Identifying the detail in how the winning crops are grown will define the differences in best practice versus average practice providing the information advisers and growers need to make a step change towards higher yields.